 A person suffering from tinnitus may respond very well to tinnitus-masking hearing aids, especially in cases of tinnitus-related hearing losses.
 These tools do not only amplify the external sounds surrounding the individual but also mask the external noises created by tinnitus, making it less irritating.

 Another promising treatment is Cognitive Behavioural Therapy.
 This approach focuses on cognitive reconditioning in a way to help the patient cope with the emotional stress brought on by the condition.
-It’s also done by sound therapy or Tinnitus Retraining Therapy (TRT) that can desensitize patients to the noise by introducing gradually external sounds in order to reduce the focus of the brain on the tinnitus.
+It’s also done by sound therapy or Tinnitus Retraining Therapy (TRT) that can desensitize patients to the noise by gradually introducing external sounds in order to reduce the focus of the brain on the tinnitus.

 How to stop ringing in ears immediately?